 Your level of risk will greatly affect how your physician recommends you proceed.
 When it comes to understanding your risk for breast cancer, there are a number of factors that contribute, including:

 - Family history

 If you are determined to be at high risk for breast cancer, your physician may recommend a more aggressive treatment plan to monitor your health.
 Genetic testing can also play an important role in uncovering additional risk factors and potential preventative measures.

 While less common, some individuals carry a heredity risk for breast cancer passed down via genetic mutations.
 Known as the BRCA1 and BRCA2 genes, these genetic markers significantly increase your risk for developing aggressive breast cancers.
 To determine whether you carry this gene, you may undergo genetic testing.

 The testing is simple and painless and requires only a blood sample.
 If you do carry these genes, our care team can determine which preventative methods are best suited to monitor your risk levels and act quickly if further treatment is needed.
 Remember, some individuals with an elevated risk for breast cancer will never develop the disease, while others with few or no risk factors may be diagnosed.
 Undergoing testing simply identifies your genetic risk factors to give you and your physician more information.

 Learn More about Clinical Breast Services

-If you are concerned about breast health or other women’s health issues, contact Richmond University Medical Center’s beast and Women’s Center.
+If you are concerned about breast health or other women’s health issues, contact Richmond University Medical Center’s Comprehensive Breast and Imaging Center.
 Our highly trained, compassionate staff will explain your options for clinical breast services to deliver quality care tailored to your specific needs.
 Call (718)-818-1161, Option 1 today to schedule an appointment.